Tuesday, December 27, 2011

 Saturday, June 4, 2011

 There's something very familiar and comforting about David Broza.
-I remember learning his songs in elementary school and as a kid at family bonfires someone would always pull out a guitar and sing his songs, especially "under the sky"-and would almost whisper the romantic lines "you and me on a wide bed making love" which of course, made me blush with embarrassment but he would sing the rest of the song loud and clear.
-On the bonfires I go to with friends that doesn't really happen- we always end up singing Tenacious D and Metallica.
-I sometimes catch the 1993 video of his sunrise performance at the Masada singing "under the sky" on TV during the night and I'm always mesmerized not just by his amazing performance but also the audience's reaction.
+I remember learning his songs in elementary school and as a kid at family bonfires someone would always pull out a guitar and sing his songs, especially "Under the Sky".
+I sometimes catch on TV the 1993 video of his sunrise performance at the Masada singing "Under the Sky" and I'm always mesmerized not just by his amazing performance but also by the audience's reaction.
 And it's interesting to see how young people dressed and acted then.
 It mainly seems that they didn't really care how they were dressed, but I could be wrong.
-After all when going to a sunrise concert at the Massada your main concern is to wear something warm and comfortable.
+After all, when going to a sunrise concert at the Massada your main concern is to wear something warm and comfortable.
 David Broza kind of disappeared a while, probably to develop and nurture his successful career abroad.
 I do remember how in the Second Lebanon War in 2006 he was one of the first artists to perform in bomb shelters in the north.
-He performed so much over there that they made a skit of it on the satire "Eretz Nehederet" (A Wonderful Country) about him not leaving the poor citizens alone and singing with them all night.
+He performed so much over there that they made a skit on the satire "Eretz Nehederet" (A Wonderful Country) about him not leaving the poor citizens alone and singing with them all night.
 We had to laugh at something in those days...
 Anyways, I really like this song- it has a "getting back to the roots" feel where all you need is a guitar and a good voice.
-I can really identify with the lyrics-I always catch myself dreaming and sometimes feel a bit guilty about detaching myself from reality.
+I can really identify with the lyrics- I always catch myself dreaming and sometimes feel a bit guilty about detaching myself from reality.
 And you can't really go wrong with the line "And when I look into your eyes my dream comes true".
 It sounds cheesy, but I can't think of anybody who wouldn't gush a bit over a line like that.

 Watching the news